gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

     _:MakeGuitar a prov:Activity ;
         prov:used ex:Spruce .

-we can run into a modelling problem when we look at more than one construction activity (using an abbreviated form of the above two statements (see [Nesting Unlabeled Blank Nodes in Turtle](http://www.w3.org/TR/turtle/#unlabeled-bnodes)):
+we can run into a modelling problem when we look at more than one construction activity (using an abbreviated form of the above two statements; see [Nesting Unlabeled Blank Nodes in Turtle](http://www.w3.org/TR/turtle/#unlabeled-bnodes)):

     ex:Guitar_1 prov:wasGeneratedBy
         [ a prov:Activity ; prov:used ex:Spruce ] .